Travel & Touring | WA Things To Do

 The completed Wellington Dam mega mural (Image credit: Taj Kempe)

 You’ll be spoilt for choice when it comes to trails within the park.
-If walking, the 12km return Jabitj Trail (meaning ‘running water’ in the Noongar language), provides fantastic views of the rapids and pools between the Wellington Dam and Honeymoon Pool.
+If walking, the 12km return Jabitj Trail (meaning ‘running water’ in the Noongar language), provides fantastic views of the rapids and pools between Wellington Dam and Honeymoon Pool.
 It has a few steep and rocky sections, so prior bushwalking experience is advised.
 There are a few quiet pools great for swimming along the way, or you could take a dip in Honeymoon Pool at the trail’s halfway point.

 Stop three: King Jarrah Tree